 Downside Of Filing Bankruptcy

 Bankruptcy will no doubt affect your credit score.
-However, this is usually only a concern for those with perfect a perfect credit score coming into a bankruptcy.
+However, this is usually only a concern for those with perfect credit scores coming into bankruptcy.
 That situation is rare.
 More often, a client’s credit score is already low due to late payments, missed payments, repossessions, foreclosures, or other financial issues.

 Effect of Bankruptcy On Credit Cards